 planetesimals/asteroids, gravitationally captured over

-continual volcanic eruptions caused by heating from tidal
+eruptions caused by heating from tidal flexing in Jupiter's

-flexing in Jupiter's gravitational field.
-Much more active today
+gravitational field.
+Io is much more active today than even the

-than even the Earth.
-Io's volcanic plumes at the time of their discovery are
+Earth.
+Io's volcanic plumes at the time of their discovery are shown

 ice-coated and extraordinarily smooth.
 Few craters, indicating